gudrunhe/gosam/Readme.md

 * Running GoSam requires at least Python version 3.7, to run the Python code in parallel additionally the `multiprocess` package is required (available from [PyPI](https://pypi.org/project/multiprocess/)).
 * To compile the dependencies and the generated code, a sufficiently modern Fortran compiler is required.
-* Building GoSam with support for quadruple precision requires QuadNinja, which in turn requires `libquadmath`
+* Building GoSam with support for quadruple precision requires QuadNinja, which in turn requires `libquadmath`.

 # Installation